 A YES vote would increase property tax exemptions for qualifying property owners.
 A NO vote would keep the current property tax exemptions for those individuals.
-Reasons why some voters might vote ves:
+Reasons why some voters might vote yes:

-• To avoid negative financial impacts for residents who are legally blind.

-• Want to keep property tax exemptions as is.
+- To avoid negative financial impacts for residents who are legally blind.
+Reasons why some voters might vote no: - Want to keep property tax exemptions as is.